AnnabelYates/America-s-National-Parks-An-Idyllic-Vacation/README.md

 2) I graphed these national parks on a scatter plot using number of average annual visitors and estimated deaths per 100,000 visitors.
 3) I defined the safest and least popular national park to be part of the Top 10 Least Popular National Parks and have the lowest death rate possible.

-Following the above procedure, I recommended these three National Parks to the client:
+Following the above procedure, I recommended these three national parks to the client:
 1) Gates of the Arctic National Park
 2) Kobuk Valley National Park
 3) National Park of American Samoa